opendilab/DI-engine-docs/source/12_policies/qgpo.rst

 Three key components form the basis of the QGPO algorithm: an unconditional diffusion model-based behavior policy, an action-state value function driven by an energy function, and an intermediate energy guidance function.

 In the paper, a novel training objective was introduced for the energy-based conditional diffusion model, which is referred to as contrastive energy prediction (CEP).
-CEP is a contrastive learning objective that focuses on maximizing the mutual information between the energy function and energy guidance across identical state-action pairings.
+CEP is a contrastive learning objective that focuses on maximizing the mutual information between the energy function and energy guidance across identical state-action pairs.

 The learning of the energy function is achieved by minimizing the Bellman error for state-action pairs derived from the behavior policy, which is based on the diffusion model.
 Furthermore, the diffusion model of the behavior policy is trained utilizing an offline dataset.